MicrosoftDocs/azure-docs/articles/security-center/security-center-alerts-overview.md

 Defender for Cloud generates alerts for resources deployed on your Azure, on-premises, and hybrid cloud environments.

 Security alerts are triggered by advanced detections and are available only with enhanced security features enabled.
-You can upgrade from the **Pricing & settings** page, as described in [Quickstart: Enable enhanced security features](enable-enhanced-security.md).
+You can upgrade from the **Environment settings** page, as described in [Quickstart: Enable enhanced security features](enable-enhanced-security.md).
 A free 30-day trial is available.
 For pricing details in your currency of choice and according to your region, see the [pricing page](https://azure.microsoft.com/pricing/details/security-center/).

 ## What are security alerts and security incidents?